mpesavento/arg-mine/docs/extract_arguments.rst

 * total_non_arguments
 * total_classified_sentences

-The sentences file has the following schema:
+The sentences file contains the output from the ``ClassifiedSentence`` class, and has the following columns:

 * doc_id
 * url